Technical Overview

 Audit engine

-Five independent check types run against every parsed bill.
+Four independent check types run against every parsed bill.
 Each produces an AuditResult record with status, expected vs. billed amount, and discrepancy in dollars.
+All four checks verify charges against the tariff your utility has filed with the state regulator — we do not recommend rate-class moves or supply changes.

 Rate Verification